-When coming out of lockdown, people will be required to wear FFP2 masks (pictured below and purchasable in local pharmacies or online) when running essential errands or visiting shops, restaurants and cultural institutions.
+When coming out of lockdown, people will be required to wear FFP2 masks (pictured below and purchasable in local pharmacies or online) and increase keep a distance of 2 meters from others, when running essential errands or visiting shops, restaurants and cultural institutions.
 According to the government, regular testing will become essential for most activities of daily life.

 With Austria’s third lockdown, the government hopes to bring the seven-day incidence under 100.
 Only then can the country safely reopen cultural institutions, restaurants, and tourism, says Chancellor Sebastian Kurz.

 - The current night-time curfew will be extended to the entire day, and a stay-at home order will be imposed.
 People may only leave there homes for:

 - Mental relaxation and individual physical activity.

 - People may only meet one person from another household.